stratosphereips/StratosphereLinuxIPS/README.md

 	./slips.py -c slips.conf -f dataset/test3.binetflow

 You can now put pcap files or other flow files in the ./dataset/ folder and analyze them

+If you want to block with -p, then you need to be root or sudo.

 ## Authors